ljw1004/csharpspec/csharp/expressions.md

 ### Query expression translation

 The C# language does not specify the execution semantics of query expressions.
 Rather, query expressions are translated into invocations of methods that adhere to the *query expression pattern* (§7.16.3).
-Specifically, query expressions are translated into invocations of methods named `Where`, `Select`, `SelectMany`, `Join`, `Group``Join`, `OrderBy`, `OrderByDescending`, `ThenBy`, `ThenByDescending`, `GroupBy`, and `Cast`.These methods are expected to have particular signatures and result types, as described in §7.16.3.
+Specifically, query expressions are translated into invocations of methods named `Where`, `Select`, `SelectMany`, `Join`, `GroupJoin`, `OrderBy`, `OrderByDescending`, `ThenBy`, `ThenByDescending`, `GroupBy`, and `Cast`.These methods are expected to have particular signatures and result types, as described in §7.16.3.
 These methods can be instance methods of the object being queried or extension methods that are external to the object, and they implement the actual execution of the query.

 The translation from query expressions to method invocations is a syntactic mapping that occurs before any type binding or overload resolution has been performed.
 The translation is guaranteed to be syntactically correct, but it is not guaranteed to produce semantically correct C# code.
 Following translation of query expressions, the resulting method invocations are processed as regular method invocations, and this may in turn uncover errors, for example if the methods do not exist, if arguments have wrong types, or if the methods are generic and type inference fails.